Shaking Up the Morning Routine

 I’ve come to really love that my husband makes the kids lunch sandwiches.
 It gives me time to be more present with the kids and less stressed before sending them off to school.

-I guess I must have not hidden my frustration too well this morning.
-As I was making the kids sandwiches (which by the way really is no big deal) I didn’t care that I was annoyed.
-I didn’t exactly hide my frustration.
+My frustration was evident this morning.
+As I was making the kids sandwiches (which by the way really is no big deal) I didn’t care that I was annoyed and I didn’t exactly hide my frustration.
 I just had to complete the task period.
 How rude of Brian not to make their sandwiches…

 Zach interrupted my thoughts and said, “hey mommy I love when you make my lunch…” He went on to compare my sandwich making abilities with his dad’s.
 It just made me smile.
 My husband is a self proclaimed “Sandwich Artist.”
 He worked for Subway when he was a high school senior so he is pretty serious about his sandwich making abilities.
 Come to find out the kids aren’t that impressed ha!